opentok/opentok-android-sdk-samples/Basic-Video-Chat-ConnectionService/README.md

 ## Hold/Un hold calls

 When receiving and answering an external call while the app is already in a call, ConnectionService will notify your app that the call changed to HOLDING state.

-When the user finishes the external call it has to manually unhold the call by pressing the unhold call button.
-This will modify the call state to active and resume the audio playback.
+When an external call ended by the remote end the user has to manually unhold the call by pressing the unhold call button.
+If the external call is ended by the user, the app will automatically unhold the call and resume the audio playback.

 ## Modifying the App for System Managed Calls